covid19apps/covid19apps.github.io/README.md

         @misc{wang2021virus,
-              title={Beyond the Virus: A First Look at Coronavirus-themed Mobile Malware}, author={Liu Wang and Ren He and Haoyu Wang and Pengcheng Xia and Yuanchun Li and Lei Wu and Yajin Zhou and Xiapu Luo and Yao Guo and Guoai Xu}, year={2021},
+              title={Beyond the Virus: A First Look at Coronavirus-themed Mobile Malware}, author={Liu Wang and Ren He and Haoyu Wang and Pengcheng Xia and Yuanchun Li and Lei Wu and Yajin Zhou and Xiapu Luo and Yulei Sui and Yao Guo and Guoai Xu}, year={2021},
               eprint={2005.14619},
               archivePrefix={arXiv},